JuXReal/X-Live-Butler/README.md

 ## 1. Open Powershell or the Shell on your current system

-## 2. Command:   docker run -it -v E:/XLive:/tmp/Xlive xlive-butler bash
+## 2. Command:   docker run -it -v E:/XLiveTest:/tmp/Xlive juxreal/xlive-butler bash

 notes:  "E:/Xlive": - Replace with your Host system Folder.
 The folder on your computer where the data is to be distributed.